tcler/linux-network-filesystems/drafts/nfs/mount-options/mount-options.md

 fsc / nofsc

 	Enable/Disables the cache of (read-only) data pages to the local disk using the FS-Cache facility.
 	See cachefilesd(8) and <kernel_soruce>/Documentation/filesys‐tems/caching for detail on how to configure the FS-Cache facility.
 Default value is nofsc.

+sloppy

+	The sloppy option is an alternative to specifying mount.nfs -s option.

 #Options for NFS versions 2 and 3 only